cs1302uga/cs1302-tutorials/javafx/javafx.md

       class.

-1. Before you continue, you should note what each line in the `start` method of `ExampleApp.java` is doing by referring to the corresponsing API documentation.
+1. Before you continue, you should note what each line in the `start` method of `ExampleApp.java` is doing by referring to the corresponding API documentation.
 This is something that you will be doing a lot while working with JavaFX (and most other libraries).

    The scene graph was given in the previous step.
 You might also find the overall containment hierarchy for